 It’s thought that Kundalini Energy lies dormant i.e. sleeping in the Muladhara Root Chakra and can be aroused or awakened.
-The Muladhara Chakra is located at the base of the spine, and is one of the seven primary Chakras (Prana transformation and distribution centers).
+The Muladhara Chakra is located at the base of the spine, and is one of the seven primary Chakras, the latter considered the main Prana Life Energy transformation and distribution centers.

 By awakening Kundalini Shakti Energy it will be channeled i.e. pushed upwards through the other Chakras (which will be opened and fully activated), along the spine (notably through the Sushumna Nadi, but in some interpretations also through the Ida and Pingala Nadis) up to the Sahasrara Crown Chakra, resulting in a process of Spiritual Perfection, Divine Creativity and Union, Enlightenment and Bliss.
 It’s also believed that rising Kundalini will give the practitioner certain psychic powers (the so-called Siddhis).